scgbern/scgpico/content/wiki/faq/pharo/howToFindAllTraits/index.md

 ---
 Title: How do I find all the Traits in the system?
 ---
+#How do I find all the Traits in the system?
 - **Q How do I find all the Traits in the system?**
 - **A** Smalltalk allTraits